Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: Backgrounds

 The applied recognition model adopted two major E2E-ASR implementations: CTC and attention.
 It provided a single neural network architecture to perform speech recognition in an E2E manner \cite{watanabe2017hybrid}.
 The attention-based method used an attention mechanism to align acoustic frames and recognize symbols.
 CTC uses Markov assumptions to solve sequential problems efficiently using dynamic programming.
 Multi-task learning based on CTC and attention allows E2E-ASR to resolve the misalignment issues encountered in ordinary attention-based E2E-ASR.

 Compared to conventional ASR models that require various modules, such as AMs, language models, and lexicons, the E2E network eliminates the need for linguistic resources.
-It enables joint training with additional models placed in advance of the ASR.
+It enables an optimization of front-end processors that precede the ASR component in an end-to-end manner.
 Furthermore, the complexity of the E2E-ASR building process is notably reduced, as it does not require GMM/HMM construction, DNN pre-training, lattice generation, and complex searches during decoding, compared to the conventional ASR.
 Simplifying a unified deep learning framework in E2E-ASR enables researchers to develop or use an ASR system for new applications without extra efforts, such as collecting data on new languages and preparing their linguistic resources.

 In the E2E-ASR model, a shared BLSTM encoder transforms the input sequence into high-level features and undergoes multi-objective learning.
 When training the E2E-ASR model, the objective functions for the attention and CTC frameworks were applied to improve the robustness and achieve fast convergence.
 The CTC objective function is an auxiliary task to train the encoder of the attention model.
 Compared with the single attention model, combining the forward-backward algorithm in CTC accelerates the process of finding the desired alignment in a monotonic manner and mitigates the prediction from a letter-wise attention objective to a sequence-level CTC objective.
 Through joint decoding, attention- and CTC-based scores were combined in a one-pass beam search algorithm to obtain the ASR results and further eliminate irregular alignments.